Gunnar Birkerts: Legacy and honors

-In 1970, Gunnar Birkerts was selected as a Fellow of the American Institute of Architects, and a Fellow of the Latvian Architect Association in 1971.
+In 1970, Birkerts was selected as a Fellow of the American Institute of Architects, and a Fellow of the Latvian Architect Association in 1971.
 He received numerous individual awards, including a 1971 fellowship from the Graham Foundation, the Gold Medal of the Michigan Society of Architects in 1980, the Arnold W. Brunner Memorial Prize in Architecture of the American Academy and Institute of Arts and Letters in 1981, and the 1993 Michigan Artist of the Year award.
 He received an honorary doctorate from Riga Technical University in 1990, the Order of the Three Stars from the Republic of Latvia in 1995 and the Great Medal of the Latvian Academy of Sciences in 2000.

 Birkerts was an honorary professor at The University of Illinois and was the Architect-In-Residence at the American Academy in Rome.
 He also was a member of the Latvian Union of Architects, honorary member of the Latvian Academy of Sciences and a foreign member of the Riga Technical University.

 Personal life

 Birkerts married Sylvia, who survived him.
 They have three grown children, Sven Birkerts, a literary critic and professor; Andra Birkerts, an interior designer specializing in residential work; and Erik Birkerts.

-Birkerts died at the age of 92 on August 15, 2017, in Needham, Massachusetts, of congestive heart failure.
+Gunnar Birkerts died at the age of 92 on August 15, 2017, in Needham, Massachusetts, of congestive heart failure.